 Brachioplasty, or arm lift, is a plastic surgery procedure that removes excess skin to tighten and tone the appearance of the upper arms.
-Read on to learn more about the arm lift procedure.

 Arm Lift Candidates

 If you have recently lost a great deal of weight through bariatric surgery or if several pregnancies have caused you to gain and lose weight over time, you may bothered by drooping excess skin along your upper arm.
 In order to qualify for surgery, patients with excess skin on the arms should be in good health, not smoke cigarettes, and have realistic expectations about the results of surgery.

 Prior to undergoing surgery, patients should follow their surgeons instructions, which may include:

 - Do not smoke for at least four weeks before surgery